 What is the Deep Web?

-The Deep Web is a complex concept.
-It is essentially two categories of data.
+The Deep Web is a complex concept, and is essentially two categories of data.

-The first is basically any information that is not easy to obtain through standard searching, which could be Twitter or Facebook posts, links buried many layers down in a dynamic page, or results that sit so far down the standard search results that typical users will never find them.
+The first category of the Deep Web is basically any information that is not easy to obtain through standard searching.
+This could include Twitter or Facebook posts, links buried many layers down in a dynamic page, or results that sit so far down the standard search results that typical users will never find them.

-The Deep Web isn’t found in a single location.
-It consists of both structured and unstructured content – a huge amount of which is found in databases.
-This content has often been compiled by experts, researchers, analysts and through automated processing systems at an array of institutions throughout the world.
+Deep Web content has often been compiled by experts, researchers, analysts and through automated processing systems at an array of institutions throughout the world.
 All of the content is housed in different systems, with different structures, at physical locations that can be as far apart as New York and Hong Kong.

 How is the Deep Web different from the Surface Web?

 The Surface Web contains only a fraction of the content available on-line.
 Standard search engines simply cannot find or retrieve content in the Deep Web.
 Why?
-Because many of the Deep Web sources require a direct query to access a database, and standard search engines aren’t built to do that.
+Many of the Deep Web sources require a direct query to access a database, and standard search engines aren’t built to do that.

 Search engines do this by performing a “crawl” or “spider”, following one hypertext link to another.
 This process takes the pages and puts them into an index that the engine can refer to during future searches.